keiraz-hang/bluestamp-porftfolio/index.md

 # First Milestone

-<iframe width="560" height="315" src="https://youtu.be/3AICoT2wqAA" title="youtube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3AICoT2wqAA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-my final project is the IOT weather station, which is a glorified lamp that changes color depending on the weather.
+My final project is the IOT weather station, which is a glorified lamp that changes color depending on the weather.

 ## COMPONENTS

-so far, my project consists of a breadboard, various wires, a Particle Argon, and a 12-pixel NeoPixel ring. i do have the rest of the components (the jar and cotton wool), but i will use them much later. currently, i have the Argon installed on the breadboard, and it is also connected to the NeoPixel light. it recieves power from a USB cord connected to my computer. here are brief descriptions of the components i have:
+So far, my project consists of a breadboard, various wires, a Particle Argon, and a 12-pixel NeoPixel ring.
+I do have the rest of the components (the jar and cotton wool), but I will use them much later.
+Currently, i have the Argon installed on the breadboard, and it is also connected to the NeoPixel light.
+It recieves power from a USB cord connected to my computer.
+Here are brief descriptions of the components I have:
 - breadboard: connects the components, lets the power from the computer go to the NeoPixel
 - Particle Argon: a wifi development kit for building connection-reliant projects
 - 12-pixel NeoPixel ring: a ring with 12 lights on it.